divio/divio-cloud-docs/how-to/live-checklist.rst

 File serving configuration
 --------------------------

 Check the configuration of static file serving.
 Files should be appropriately collected, compressed and so on.
-Hasing static filenames lets you take advantage of caching.
+Hashing static filenames lets you take advantage of caching.

 * **Legacy Aldryn projects**: we recommend using the :ref:`Hash static filenames <hash-static-file-names>` option.